Xakaiczar/ProjectWarehouseWreckage/README.md

 Maybe 45 degrees is a bit too large for some props, but it gets the job done; for now, that's all that matters.
 We can fine-tune it on a case-by-case basis later.

-To determine if a prop as fallen, we need to get these boundaries.
+To determine if a prop has fallen, we need to get these boundaries.
 I wrote this function called `GetTiltBounds`:

 IMAGE - PWW 2.4